TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-performance-unexpectedincreaseinresourceconsumptionc.md

 ## **Recommended Steps**

 * Ensure there are no changes to the pricing-tier or compute size of your service that might have triggered it
-* Adjust the pricing-tier or compute size commensurate to the increase in the workload.
+* Adjust the pricing-tier or compute size commensurate to the increase in the workload
 * You can increase the IOPS available to your server by scaling up storage.
-IOPS scale with the size of the provisioned storage in a 3:1 ratio.
+IOPS scale with the size of the provisioned storage in a 3:1 ratio
-* Check if there are any schema changes, for example was an index dropped.
+* Check if there are any schema changes, for example was an index dropped
-* Ensure that the statistics are up to date.
+* Ensure that the statistics are up to date

 ## **Recommended Documents**